Loading...

 Ramon Rodriguez

-Ramon is currently the Chairman of Board for the American Veterans Assistance Group (AVAG).
+Ramon is currently the Chairman of the Board for the American Veterans Assistance Group (AVAG).
 AVAG is a community of veterans in manufactured housing communities located in Southern California.
 The purpose of AVAG is to thank and reward our veterans for their service to our country by providing them with a way to connect with one another in a supportive, encouraging living environment and to promote the availability of affordable housing.

-Learn more about Ramon Rodriguez, click here visit his member profile.
+Learn more about Ramon Rodriguez.
+Click here visit his member profile.

 Ramon Rodriguez was interviewed by Chapter member How Miller on February 17, 2024.